 - 3 Easy Ways to Kill or Terminate a Process in Linux

-Each time the process ID is changed to all processes except init. the init is always the first process in the system and the ancestor of all other processes.
-It holds PID 1.
+Each time the process ID is changed for all processes except init.
+The init process is always the first process in the system and the ancestor of all other processes, it holds PID 1.

 The default maximum value of PIDs is

-You may ask, why do we need such size PIDs?
-This is because PIds cannot be reused immediately and to prevent potential errors.
+You may ask, why do we need such large number of PIDs?
+This is because PIDs cannot be reused immediately and also to prevent potential errors.

-You can find the PID of processes running on the system using the below nine methods, such as pidof command, pgrep command, ps command, pstree command, ss command, netstat command, lsof command, fuser command, and systemctl command.
+You can find the PID of processes running on the system using the below nine command.

 pidof:pidof – find the process ID of a running program.

 pgrep:pgre – look up or signal processes based on name and other attributes.

 ps:ps – report a snapshot of the current processes.